nkamatam/Presentation/AWS Presentation.md

 	* Web-services
 	* APIs
 	* Serverless
-* Do more experiments for being innovative but keep the cost of the experimentation has to be minimal
+* Do more experiments for being innovative but keep the cost of the experimentation has to be minimal (Ex: Toad Dev Ops)
 * Developers need to get used to the methodology/pace of AWS
     * Thinking Time to market and cost-optimization
     * Lines are getting thinner between developer-infrastructure-network